Custom metrics

 Gauge

-A gauge is a metric value at a specific time.
-If you set more than one gauge with the same key, the last reported value for that moment in time is persisted.
+A gauge records a value at a specific point in time.
+If you report multiple gauges with the same key within the same time window, only the last value is persisted.

 Ruby